Elderly patients

 4. Speak up

-You’re not a doctor so it’s common to not understand everything your physician says about diagnoses, treatments and medications.
-Do not be afraid to ask for clarification and request they provide it in a way that’s understandable.
+It’s common not to understand everything your physician says about diagnoses, treatments and medications.
+Do not be afraid to ask for clarification and request they provide information in an understandable way.
 You can also ask the doctor to write down any complex information.

 5. Bring someone you trust